6.5 Bizarre (1937)

 Francois grabs the same gun and points it to himself.
 Two cops have climbed the roof to throw tear-gas grenades into the apartment, but Francois has already killed himself.

-La leggenda medievale Le Visiteurs du Soir (1942), traboccante di simboli, con tanto di demonio, castellano e menestrello, e Lumiere d'ete (1943), diretto da Gremillon, sono i primi film di Prévert in cui l'amore alla fine trionfa (fosse anche per fuggire alla censura del regime, che non tollerava disfattismi).
+La leggenda medievale Le Visiteurs du Soir/ The Devil's Envoys (1942), traboccante di simboli, con tanto di demonio, castellano e menestrello, e Lumiere d'Ete (1943), diretto da Gremillon, sono i primi film di Prévert in cui l'amore alla fine trionfa (fosse anche per fuggire alla censura del regime fascista, che non tollerava disfattismi).

 Garance walks into the store of a public scribe, who actually runs a criminal gang when he doesn't help illiterate men write their letters.
 Pierre-Francois is a nihilist: he hates everybody and pledges to become a murderer.
 He is fully aware that he will end up on the guillotine, and proud of it.
 He tells Garance he doesn't love her.
 Garance tells him that she finds him amusing like a show at the theater.
 Pierre-Francois is, in fact, writing a comedy for the theater.
 After Pierre-Francois sells his loot to the ugly Jericho (so called because he always carries a trumpet), they walk together back into the crazy boulevard and stop by a booth where a pompous man, Anselme, invites the crowd to enter the theater and makes fun of his retarded son Baptiste, who is sitting next to the door, staring at the crowd without showing any sign of intelligence.
 A fat bourgeois laughs at him while Pierre-Francois steals his gold watch.
 When the fat man realizes that the watch is gone, he accuses Garance of being the thief and calls the police.
 There are no witnesses and the guards are about to arrest Garance, when a voice calls their attention: it's the "retarded" Baptiste, who turns out to be a mime.
 He mimes what happened to the police and to the crowd.
 Garance is released and thanks the mime with a flower.